 ELFM also runs a number of education projects in many East Leeds schools, both primary and secondary, that give young people the skills and opportunities to explore and question the world around them.

 ELFM promotes and contributes to many live events within Leeds.
 The centre piece of our work is Live@Chapel, a bumper week- long broadcast festival of words and music.
-The event takes place in the stunning Seacroft Methodist Chapel which we are currently raising funds to convert into the first designated arts and performance space within East Leeds.
+The event takes place in the Old Seacroft Chapel which we are currently converting into the first designated arts and performance space within East Leeds.

 East Leeds FM was set up with the following aims.
 These aims have remained constant throughout our history.